BdR76/CSVLint/readme.md

 Validating
 ----------
-When you press "Validate data", the input data will be checked for technical errors, the line numbers of any errors will be logged in the textbox on the right.
+When you press "Validate data", the input data will be checked for technical errors, based on the metadata in the textbox on the left.
+The line numbers of any errors will be logged in the textbox on the right.
 It will check the input data for the following errors:

 * Values that are too long, example value "abcde" when column is "Width 4"
 * Non-numeric values in numeric columns, example value "n/a" when column datatype is Integer